-Given these challenges, stakeholder knowledge ranging from farmers to extension workers and students plays a decisive role in improving fodder production and utilization.
-Knowledge gaps, misconceptions, and inconsistent cognitive understanding often remain major barriers to the adoption of improved practices.
+Given these challenges, stakeholder knowledge, ranging from farmers to extension workers and students, plays a decisive role in improving fodder production and utilization.
+Knowledge gaps, misconceptions, and inconsistent cognitive understanding are major barriers to adopting improved practices.
 Therefore, there is a strong need for the formulation and standardization of a cognitive-oriented knowledge test that can systematically measure, compare, and interpret the knowledge levels of diverse stakeholder groups.
-Such a tool will support targeted training, capacity-building programs, and more effective dissemination of fodder technologies, ultimately contributing to sustainable livestock productivity in India and aligning with global advancements in forage research.
+Such a tool will support targeted training, capacity-building programs, and more effective dissemination of fodder technologies, ultimately contributing to sustainable livestock productivity in India and aligning with global advancements in forage research in the future.

-MATERIAL AND METHOD
+MATERIAL AND METHOD(Please add some cognitive aspects those wish to measure through this scale)

 Collection and edition of items

-A detailed review was done from diverse sources such as reference books, field-level extension personnel, subject matter experts, scientists and professional colleagues.
-Initially, 155 statements were developed encompassing key elements of fodder production and its utilization.
-After preliminary screening and expert consultation, 94 statements were retained.
+A detailed review was conducted using diverse sources such as reference books, field-level extension personnel, subject matter experts, scientists, and professional colleagues.
+Initially, 155 statements encompassing key elements of fodder production and utilization were developed.
+After preliminary screening and expert consultation, 94 statements were retained for the final round.

 RESULTS AND DISCUSSION

-The relevancy testing of items was done by the method described by Bellagi et al (2022).
-Items with a mean relevancy score of 2.44 or higher and a relevancy weightage greater than 0.80 were retained for item analysis (Table 1).
-In this way, a total 94 items were found to be most relevant by the experts and selected for further analysis.
+The relevance testing of items was performed using the method described by Bellagi et al (2022).
+Items with a mean relevancy score of 2.44 or higher and a relevancy weightage greater than 0.80 were retained for the item analysis (Table 1).
+In this way, 94 items were found to be most relevant by the experts and selected for further analysis.

 Table 1.
 Items with relevancy weightage and mean relevancy score